 Over the past 26 years, Mister Sparky repaired, serviced, and installed home standby generators for countless homes across Massachusetts.
 Let us help you install yours before the next power outage.

-Installing and servicing a home standby generator requires a professional who knows the local and state codes.
+Installing a home standby generator requires a professional who knows the local and state codes.
 They should also be well versed in the National Electricians Code best practices for dealing with electricity.

 If you want a qualified electrician to help, contact Mister Sparky today.
-Our electricians have the experience and training to install, repair, or service your home standby generator the right way.
+Our electricians have the experience and training to install your home standby generator the right way.